PR

 Sponsored Link

-This site is originally in Japanese.
-Other languages are machine-translated and may contain errors in scientific names or technical terms.
+*This website is originally in Japanese.
+Other languages are automatically translated and may contain errors in scientific names or technical terms.

 What is the difference between Phalaenopsis and Mothra orchids?

-Phalaenopsis orchid (in a broad sense) Phalaenopsis aphrodite It is distributed in southern Taiwan and the Philippines, and is an epiphytic plant that grows on trees in lowland forests and woodlands with hot, humid, and well-ventilated environments (Wu et al., 2009).
+Phalaenopsis aphrodite (in the broad sense) is distributed in southern Taiwan and the Philippines, and is an epiphytic plant that grows on trees in lowland forests and woodlands with a hot, humid, and well-ventilated environment (Wu et al., 2009).

 The Japanese name is written as "胡蝶蘭" in kanji, and it derives from the fact that the flower resembles a butterfly (胡蝶, an old name for a butterfly).
 This is the same in China, where it is also called "蝶蘭".